 Animal testing and 3R

-Only when all other methods are unsuitable for answering scientific questions do we carry out experiments with animals.
+We only carry out animal experiments when all other methods are unsuitable for answering the scientific questions.
 This is also required by law.
-The necessity of each individual animal experiment is always carefully weighed up.
+The necessity of each individual animal experiment is always carefully assessed.

 The welfare of laboratory animals is of particular concern to all employees involved in animal experiments: animal welfare, the best possible husbandry conditions and the responsible treatment of animals are not only a legal obligation for us, but above all an ethical and moral obligation.
 They are also an indispensable prerequisite for obtaining usable and reproducible scientific results.